Enrique Pérez Santiago: Medical career

 After serving in the Army Medical Corps he joined the Tropical School of Medicine to do his residency in internal medicine.
 At the end of his training, he stayed as a doctor and became acting medical director.
-In 1950, he moved to Boston to specialize in hematology with the renowned hematologist Dr. William Dameshek at the New England Medical Center of Tufts University.
-On his return, he went to work at the Bayamón district hospital as director of Hematology and at his private practice at Presbyterian Hospital.
+In 1950, he moved to Boston to specialize in hematology with the renowned hematologist William Dameshek at the New England Medical Center of Tufts University.
+On his return, he went to work at the Bayamón District Hospital as Director of Hematology and at his private practice at Presbyterian Hospital.

 He was teaching Hematology at the UPR, Medical Sciences Campus in 1954, year when the campus graduated its first class.
 He joined the Interamerican Society of Hematology and, in 1958, he joined the newly founded American Society of Hematology.
 That same year, Dr. William Crosby, director of the research laboratory of the Walter Reed Army Medical Center met with Dr. Pérez Santiago to establish a research center at the Rodriguez Military Hospital at Fort Brooke Army post in San Juan for studying the Tropical sprue, which was at that time an endemic condition on the island and in tropical regions of Asia.
 In some time the laboratory and the research center were established in the Conference Room 10 of the military hospital.
 There were many leading research doctors doing their army internship, studying the cause and treatment of the sprue.
-Dr. Pérez Santiago, in collaboration with Dr. Thomas Sheehy, published one of the first studies of the treatment of sprue with antibiotics and other alternatives.
+Pérez Santiago, in collaboration with Thomas Sheehy, published one of the first studies of the treatment of sprue with antibiotics and other alternatives.

-In 1960 when the District Hospital of Bayamón moved to the Hospital Ruiz Soler, where Puerto Rico Medical Center would be established, Dr. Pérez Santiago was named director of Hematology of the hospital and of the medical school.
-With it came his closest collaborators, Mrs. Jean Fradera, Director of the laboratory and researcher, and Mrs. Mary López, his Secretary.
+In 1960 when the District Hospital of Bayamón moved to the Hospital Ruiz Soler, where Puerto Rico Medical Center would be established, Pérez Santiago was named director of Hematology of the hospital and of the medical school.
+With it came his closest collaborators, Jean Fradera, Director of the Laboratory and researcher, and Mary López, his secretary.
 In 1960 he was elected President of the Medical Association of Puerto Rico.